dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

 ### Single line logging

 Sometimes it is useful to get exactly one line per log message.
-This can be enabled by `DbContextLoggerOptions.SingleLine`.
+This can be enabled by <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbContextLoggerOptions.SingleLine?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)